jontsai/jontsai.github.com/_posts/2017-10-12-communicating-with-engineers-how-to-file-good-jira-tickets.md

 *This article was originally written as part of a mini-training for the customer success team at [Iterable](http://iterable.com/) in July 2017.
 For the most updated version of this article, view the Quip version at the above permalink.*

+*Edit: This article also got published on the [GoodAudience Blog](https://blog.goodaudience.com/communicating-with-engineers-how-to-file-good-jira-tickets-f9f38a5a675d).*

 ## Purpose

 *“Those who fail to learn from history are doomed to repeat it.” - George Santayana*